butterw/bShaders/mpv/lut/Readme.md

 * hald-2-identity_8x8_cube4.png (8bit haldclut level-2 identity png image, 8x8 pixels, equivalent to a 4x4x4 rgb cube):<br/>
 <img src="https://github.com/butterw/bShaders/blob/master/mpv/lut/hald-2-identity_8x8_cube4.png?raw=true" width="100" height="100">

-By using an identity image as input, the output corresponds to the transformation lut (which can then be saved as png image).<br/>
+By using an identity image of the desired size as input in a graphics program, the output corresponds to the transformation lut (which can then be saved as a png image).<br/>
-The output, when an identity lut transformation is applied, is the same as the input.
+When an identity lut transformation is applied, the output should theoretically be the same as the input.

 #### ImageMagick (IM)
 The command line image processing program ImageMagick can be useful for haldcluts.<br/>
-* convert hald:8 id-8_512x512_cube64.png //generate a level:8 haldclut identity image
+* convert hald:8 id-8_512x512_cube64.png //generate a level 8 haldclut identity image
 * convert rose.png lut_sepia.png -hald-clut rose_sepia.png //apply the haldclut lut_sepia.png on the input image and save the output
-* magick cube:bw-4.cube[4] bw-4.png //convert .cube lut to an haldclut level 4 (64x64) .png
+* magick cube:bw-4.cube[2] bw-4.png //convert .cube lut to an haldclut level 2 (64x64) .png